42willdo/42willdo.github.io/_posts/2020-08-29-BaltictoPoland.md

 At least the topic of places to sleep is sorted as I prebooked all the campgrounds I want to stay at.
 Most of all I drastically reduced the weight I am carrying with me.
 No camera, no solar panel, no leisurewear, no extra shoes, no backpack.
+For anyone asking, yes I did cut off my toothbrush handle, eventhough more for the fun of doing it than the 3g I saved xD
 Only the essential things strapped to my roadbike.

 Roadbike alone: 12.2kg (26.9pounds)